 With the high probability of this year’s crop being both lower-quality and lower-yield, some low-income farmers might appreciate an earlier harvest next year.
 It may help stave off the “thin months”, that period before the harvest when money for food has run out.

 But an early harvest will impact on supply and demand, as Salvadoran coffees compete with those that normally appear in August – such as Peruvians, Brazilians, and Kenyans.
-Less demand and more supply means lower prices, meaning those thin months might last even longer.
+Less demand and more supply means lower prices, and so those thin months might last even longer.

 Typically an early harvest could also lead to a shortage of pickers, as it is seasonal work.
 However, since coffee leaf rust (la roya) hit hard in 2012, affecting yield as well as quality, there has been a surplus of coffee pickers – one producer estimated there to be 25% more pickers than is needed.